franke-hub/SDL/COMMIT.md

 - List's bubble sorting has been changed to the merge algorithm.
 The algorithm features avoidance of link removal/insertion operations when the next merge item to be inserted is from the same split chain.
   - A new list type, DHDL_sort, implements the sort method.
-DHDL_list::sort.
+DHDL_list\::sort.
 (Implementation went through multiple iterations.)
   - The DHDL_sort link uses a virtual operator<() to define how to sort.
 (We'd like to move that function to the DHDL_sort list to reduce storage use.